lengau/sshed/README.md

-# SSHEdit
+# SSHEd

-SSHEdit is a small connector program that allows you to use a local text editor or IDE to edit files on a remote server without having to manually copy the file to the local machine.
+SSHEd is a small connector program that allows you to use a local text editor or IDE to edit files on a remote server without having to manually copy the file to the local machine.
 More importantly, sshedit gets run from the remote machine.